-A winding road through a parched countryside leads to a rare oasis called Diablo.
+“A winding road through a parched countryside leads to a rare oasis called Diablo.
 The old oaks greet you on your arrival like hosts of some forgotten time.
 The sheer beauty of the Rowers and the pungent fragrance of their perfume cause you to feel you are in some far-off Arcady.
 Unmolested quail scurry unafraid in your path.
-A green mantle is spread over all — while the white gold — that water which makes the oasis-soothes your spirit in the heat of the day.
-Above this oasis there nestles a Jewel Lake unseen and unsuspected until you have climbed a trail which rewards your effort.
-At night, even without moon or stars, shines that Great Beacon on Mt.
-Diablo, guiding those birds of the air and sending to you a sense of security and benediction.
-The morning cry of the birds awakens you to a world of life-and the songs you hear make you want to grasp that happiness which seems so near.
-If you do not hear, sense or see these things you are dull-or else your vision is only of stone walls and city streets.
+A green mantle is spread over all — while the white gold — that water which makes the oasis -others your spirit in the heat of the day.
+Above this oasis, there nestles a Jewel Lake unseen and unsuspected until you have climbed a trail that rewards your effort.
+At night, even without the moon or stars, shines that Great Beacon on Mt.
+Diablo, guiding those birds of the air and sending you a sense of security and benediction.
+The morning cry of the birds awakens you to a world of life the songs you hear make you want to grasp that happiness that seems so near.
+If you do not hear, sense, or see these things you are dull-or else your vision is only of stone walls and city streets.
 This Diablo needs and has more than nature’s loveliness.
-A jungle is no fit place for human kind — neither is Diablo a paradise without the laughter of children and the kindly associations of those older ones which have been built up through the years.
-And because those who are young and old can be there at the same time and enjoy together some of the same things — this Diablo is a Mecca — so near and yet so very far from a workaday world.” ~Club Member, August Eleventh, Nineteen Thirty-one. https://diablocc.org/the-ideal/
+A jungle is no fit place for humankind — neither is Diablo a paradise without the laughter of children and the kindly associations of those older ones that have been built up through the years.
+And because those who are young and old can be there at the same time and enjoy together some of the same things — this Diablo is a Mecca — so near and yet so very far from a workaday world.” - Club Member, August Eleventh, Nineteen Thirty-one.

-• ownership by the Southern Pacific Railroad’s Big Four
+ownership by the Southern Pacific Railroad’s Big Four

-• course designs by prominent golf architects
+course designs by prominent golf architects

-• one-of-a-kind homes built by residents who fell in love with the tranquility and amenities of the hamlet at the base of Mt.
+one-of-a-kind homes built by residents who fell in love with the tranquility and amenities of the hamlet at the base of Mt.
 Diablo

 Robert Noble Burgess, who owned part of Mt.
 Diablo, purchased Oakwood Park Stock Farm in 1912.
 The original property was known in 1874 as the Railroad Ranch, reflecting the Southern Pacific/Central Pacific ownership group of the Big Four (Charles Crocker, Leland Stanford, Collis Huntington & Mark Hopkins).
 David Douty Colton eventually purchased the ranch from his partners and began breeding and racing world-class pacers and trotters on the magnificent parcel of land.
 Elements of the ranch back then are the signature elements of today’s Diablo.
 The carriage Lounge (circa 1881) is the heart of the clubhouse.
 A Grand Barn (circa 1885) became the Red Horse Tavern.
-Trees that lined the turn of the century racetrack 130 years ago provide framing for the 16th hole, and an 1881 cupola tops the Neville Snack Shack at the center of this parkland golf course.
+Trees that lined the turn-of-the-century racetrack 130 years ago provide framing for the 16th hole, and an 1881 cupola tops the Neville Snack Shack at the center of this parkland golf course.
 Burgess was a trailblazing entrepreneur who bought the land and developed the Diablo Country Club to encourage investors to buy lots for summer homes.

 Diablo Country Club opened in 1914.
 Burgess employed 23-year-old, two-time California Amateur champion Jack Neville to design the original nine holes at Diablo.
 It was his first golf course design.
 (GolfCourseRanking.com) He went on to create Pebble Beach Golf Links.
 That same year, John and Joann Smith moved from Carnoustie, Scotland (an iconic world-leading golf destination), to manage what was then called Mt.
 Diablo Park Club.
 All five of their sons played professional golf, and four of five played in the US Open.
 Willie Smith won the tournament in 1899.
 Alex had won in both 1906 and 1910 —beating out Macdonald, the youngest brother, who set the course record at Diablo with a score of 65.
 On May 14, 1916, four special trains dubbed the “Millionaire Special” brought prospective buyers to what is now Diablo Country Club.
 Local newspapers reported that more than 600 prospects came by train that day!